 Enjoy the book club ambience even when you’re not at book club.
 Buy here

 Make it easier for your fellow bookworms to keep track of what they’re reading — even better that it includes space for notes so you’re never at a loss for what to discuss when you get to your next meeting!
 Created by a fellow book blogger, this tracker is comprehensive and customizable, meaning you can create a gift that's truly unique to its recipient.
-Buy here (Purchase before 11/23 and receive 50% off!)
+Buy here (Use code THB20 to receive 20% off your purchase.)

 If you prefer an off-the-shelf tracking journal, this option is great too.